Using JavaScript with Tyk

 }

-• DeleteHeaders: Any header name that is in this list will be deleted from the outgoing request.
-DeleteHeaders happens before SetHeaders.
+• DeleteHeaders: any header name that is in this list will be deleted from the outgoing request; note that DeleteHeaders happens before SetHeaders

-• URL: This represents the path portion of the outbound URL, use this to redirect a URL to a different endpoint upstream.
+• URL: this represents the path portion of the outbound URL, you can modify this to redirect a URL to a different upstream path

-• DeleteParams: These parameters will be removed from the request as they pass through the middleware.
-DeleteParams happens before AddParams.
+• DeleteParams: these parameters will be removed from the request as they pass through the middleware; note DeleteParams happens before AddParams

-• ReturnOverrides: Values stored here are used to stop or halt middleware execution and return an error code if the middleware operation has failed.
-You can also set the ResponseHeader for the response.
+• ReturnOverrides: values stored here are used to stop or halt middleware execution and return an error code

-• IgnoreBody: If this parameter is set to true, the original request body will be used.
-If set to false the Body field will be used, this is the default behavior.
+• IgnoreBody: if this parameter is set to true, the original request body will be used; if set to false the Body field will be used (false is the default behaviour)

 var testJSVMData = new TykJS.TykMiddleware.NewMiddleware({});